DerekAThompson/GameVoteBot/README.md

 # Setup Guide
 First start by installing the most recent .NET SDK from Microsoft's web page for your OS version.

+Follow the necessary installation steps for the .NET SDK.

+Within the IDE of your choice (Visual Studio recommended), install a C# package to support with development.